rlugojr/linkurious-enterprise-manual/en/getting-started/configure.md

     * Log user actions in the client using a Google Analytics account (disabled by default).
 * **sigma** - The settings of Sigma.js.
     * You should only edit the styles and palette keys.
+* **leaflet** - The settings of Leaflet.js.
+    * List of geographical map layers.
+The first baselayer is displayed by default.
+The list may contain optional overlays.

 ### Data management